chestc24/chestc24/README.md

 - 👋 Hi, I am @chesterziebart
 - 👀 I am transitioning my career to software developer roles in the future
-- 🌱 I am currenty working on multiple MERN stack projects
+- 🌱 I am currenty working on react and mern projects
 - 💞️ I’m looking to collaborate on small projects to expose myself more in coding